Input Files for Collectives

 Generating Chakra ET Representation from Collective Tools

-We now talk about obtaining the Chakra ET files to define the collective algorithm.
+We now talk about generating the Chakra ET files to define the custom collective.
+Using a generic Collective API allows us to generate the collective representation from several tools.

 MSCCLang